rackerlabs/technical-blog/_posts/2015-08-11-introducing-rack-global-cli.md

 rack configure
 ```

-This will guide you through creating a profile that can be used in successive calls.
+This configuration wizard will guide you through creating a profile that can be used in successive calls.
 If you choose to create a default profile, you won't even have to specify the profile when invoking `rack`.
 For example, to view all of your servers (based on the default profile you created):

 ```
 rack servers instance list